kevin-culver/Microsoft_Movie_Analysis/README.md

 ### Release Month and Profit:

-Historically, the summer months (May-July) are the highest profit months for releasing a movie; whereas the fall months (August-October) are not ideal for releasing a movie due to lower proift and performance.
+Historically, the summer months (May-July) are the highest profit months for releasing a movie; whereas the fall months (August-October) are not ideal for releasing a movie due to lower profit and performance.

 <img src="images/month_profit.png" width=90% />